Documentation Index

 Overview

 The CAL™ Doc Analysis Service is an innovative, automated behind-the-scenes service that powers ThreatConnect® features to extract essential insights from natural-language sources, including reports, blogs, emails, and more.
-This service efficiently converts and classifies information into machine-readable formats that map to information models like MITRE ATT&CK®, the North American Industry Classification System (NAICS), the National Vulnerability Database (NVD), and more, enhancing capabilities within ThreatConnect and streamlining automation.
+This service efficiently converts and classifies information into machine-readable formats that map to information models like MITRE ATLAS™, MITRE ATT&CK®, the North American Industry Classification System (NAICS), the National Vulnerability Database (NVD), and more, enhancing capabilities within ThreatConnect and streamlining automation.

 Before You Start